The Trousset encyclopedia

 It is easy to imagine, behind this wealth of illustrations, one or more semi-industrial engraving workshops, such as the one kept by the magazine “L’Illustration”, where images where produced around the clock.

 Wood engraving was at the time a popular reproduction technique, used in mass publication.
-As in many books made in the late nineteenth century, the paper has turned yellowish and become very fragile, due to acidity, but it hardly shows any brownish stains.
+The paper of our copy has turned yellowish, and become very fragile, due to acidity, but it has largely been spared the brownish stains commonly seen in books from that period.
+Finally, it should be said that its interest nowadays is mainly historical.

 Tags: Book descriptions, nineteenth century, Trousset encyclopedia